JonathanWilbur/asn1.rs/asn1/README.md

 # Abstract Syntax Notation 1 (ASN.1) Library

-This library contains types and functions for using ASN.1 values.
+This crate contains types and functions for using ASN.1 values.
 This library has little to do with encoding or decoding such values according to the Basic, Canonical, Distinguished, Packed, Octet, XML, JSON, General String, or BACNet Encoding Rules.
 This library is purposely abstracted from any particular encoding so that ASN.1 values can be translated between different encodings.
+Other crates will use this library as a dependency to implement encoding and decoding for the types defined in this crate.

+This crate is intended to be high-performance and opines toward _more code_ in exchange for _better performance_, notably using a lot of SIMD and other optimizations.
+This is **not** a lightweight crate; it is intended to be a fast, feature-complete, meticulous, and well-tested ASN.1 crate.

 ## Showcase